hpssjellis/uv-times-hours-sunlight/README.md

 Is a cities flu susceptibility correlated with the amount and intensity of sunlight?
 Could this be useful for the recent covid-19 outbreak.
 Obviously other factors are involved with the coronavirus spread.

-Does anyone have any good datasets of UV and Hours of sounlight and covid-19 cases per city?
+Does anyone have any good datasets of UV and Hours of sunlight and covid-19 cases per city?

 Here is what I have found so far.